Love it or hate it, biology is an important class. It helps you get into four year colleges and opens endless academic and professional pathways.

 For more info about natural selection, check out this Berkley site: https://evolution.berkeley.edu/evolibrary/home.php

-Our most experienced biology tutor is Akanksha.
-Originally from the Eastside, Akanksha is a pre-med student at UW.
+Our most experienced biology tutor is Tracey.
+Originally from southern California, Tracey is a pre-med student at UW.
 She tutors biology at several levels, including AP Biology.
-Her experience tutoring began sophomore year at Eastlake High School and continues as a UW Junior, where she majors in Applied Math.
+Her experience tutoring began junior year at Dana Hills High School and continues as a UW sophomore, where she majors in Economics.
 Given the nature of AP Bio as a prep class, it helps to learn from someone who has taken the subject in high school and at a challenging university such as UW.
-In addition to biology, Akanksha tutors math.
+In addition to biology, Tracey tutors math and chemistry.
+In her spare time Tracey volunteers at Swedish Hospital and teaches CPR to our local Seattle communities as part of the Medical Emergency Training Association.

 Let us know if one of our tutors can help you develop study skills that are appropriate for biology.
 Most people find that the subject can require novel approaches compared to other subjects.